Stock market slide muddles Trump’s economic message days before 2020 election

 Still, even some of the president’s allies acknowledge the challenge posed by the market decline, arguing Trump must continue to blame Pelosi for holding up the stimulus.

-“It’s a big, big decline,” said Stephen Moore, an outside economic adviser to the White House.
+“It’s a big, big decline ...
+It’s very ugly,” said Stephen Moore, an outside economic adviser to the White House.
 “Trump has to keep saying: ‘Pelosi blocked the plan because she wanted the blue state bailout.’”

+The market has fluctuated wildly throughout the last year of Trump’s first term.
+The Dow soared above 29,000 for the first time in history this January and February, before cratering the following month as the coronavirus and a wave of lockdowns slammed the country.
+March saw the worst period for the market since the 2008 financial crisis, but stocks have steadily recovered since due to the rebounding economy and the extraordinary government support authorized by the Federal Reserve and Congress.
+The Dow again eclipsed 29,000 in September and had held largely steady before the current sell-off, which sent it below 27,000.

 Wall Street has had mixed assessments of which presidential candidate would be best for growth.
 JP Morgan analysts said in a report on Monday that an “orderly” Trump victory represents “the most favorable outcome” for the market.
 The stock market is still up roughly 40 percent since Trump was elected in 2016.
 Historically, the market typically increases by about 7 percent every year, meaning Trump’s term in office is better than the median president but not spectacularly so.